Hiyajomaho-num9/opencode-go-codex/README.md

 ## Codex Config

 The installer updates `~/.codex/config.toml` automatically.
-For manual setup, add the contents of `codex-profile.example.toml`, then run:
+For manual setup, add the contents of `codex-profile.example.toml` to your config, then run:

 ```bash
 codex -p opencode-go -m deepseek-v4-pro
 ```

-The recommended model catalog is the DeepSeek-only one:
+The recommended model catalog is the DeepSeek-only catalog:

 ```toml
 model_catalog_json = "/path/to/opencode-go-codex/models.deepseek-only.json"
 ```

-It only exposes `deepseek-v4-pro` and `deepseek-v4-flash`, defaults them to `xhigh`, uses low verbosity, and sets the Codex context knobs for 512k context with a 400k auto-compact threshold.
+It only exposes `deepseek-v4-pro` and `deepseek-v4-flash`, defaults them to `xhigh`, uses low verbosity, and sets Codex context knobs to 512k context with a 400k auto-compact threshold.

+The reason this does not use 1M context by default is that DeepSeek's hallucination rate becomes too high after roughly 800k tokens.
+512k is enough for current usage.
+If you need to search PDF contents, set context to 800k and auto-compact to 720k.

-If web search is not exposed with `--search`, point Codex at the example model catalog as well:
+If `--search` does not expose web search, you can also point Codex at the example model catalog:

 ```toml
 model_catalog_json = "/path/to/opencode-go-codex/models.opencode-go.example.json"